College, Career and Empowerment Summit

 Outcomes: Participants will be able to identify career interests, possibilities, and develop a career plan that includes increased awareness of transitional strategies and competences.
 Participants will be able to identify and respect both internal and external levels of leadership; adopt leadership skills that sustain their choices and needs; learn to value leadership qualities and roles as they relate to careers, team building and interpersonal relationships.

 Purpose: To influence free enterprise values and financial management.
 To provide ideas and information needed to incorporate concepts of STEAM and social media in these areas.

 Outcomes: Participants will learn principles of money manage and the various systems of banking and investing; identify business ideas to fuel the free enterprise system; receive information on what constitutes a democracy and free enterprise system; create ideas in which they can contribute to sustaining this system.

-IV.
 Re-Integration into Health, Personal Branding and Well-Being through Edu-tainment

 Purpose: Fusing the concept of STEAM to educate participants on looking well and living well